 ACT Ecosystem

-Recent years have seen a proliferation of specialized ML accelerators – proposed in both academia (e.g., Gemmini, FEATHER) and industry (e.g., Google TPU, Intel AMX) – that depart significantly from traditional CPU/GPU architectures.
+Recent years have seen a proliferation of specialized AI accelerators – proposed in both academia (e.g., Gemmini, FEATHER, EVA) and industry (e.g., Google TPU, Intel AMX, AWS Trainium) – that depart significantly from traditional CPU/GPU architectures.
 However, research on compiler and systems support for these accelerators remains sparse, largely due to the lack of mature open-source compiler infrastructures capable of targeting them from popular ML frameworks like PyTorch, and JAX.
 Building such support involves considerable manual effort, slowing innovation and creating a gap between hardware and software research communities.

-To bridge this gap, we present ACT (Accelerator Compiler Toolkit) Ecosystem, an ecosystem that automatically generates complete compiler backends and essential software tooling from high-level ISA specifications of tensor accelerators.
+To bridge this gap, we present ACT (Accelerator Compiler Toolkit) Ecosystem, an ecosystem that automatically generates complete compiler backends and essential software tooling from high-level ISA specifications of AI accelerators.

 The ACT ecosystem consists of:

-1. TAIDL (Tensor Accelerator ISA Definition Language): A Python-based DSL for specifying tensor accelerator ISAs.
-TAIDL leverages tensor IRs like XLA-HLO to compactly and precisely model execution semantics of tensor accelerator ISAs.
+1. TAIDL (Tensor Accelerator ISA Definition Language): A Python-based DSL for specifying AI accelerator ISAs.
+TAIDL leverages tensor IRs like XLA-HLO to compactly and precisely model execution semantics of AI accelerator ISAs.

 2. TAIDL-TO (Test Oracle) Generator: Automatically generates scalable functional simulators just from TAIDL specifications, enabling correctness testing of the software stack.
 TAIDL-TOs are orders of magnitude faster than existing simulators.